 With HTML5 and CSS3, you can develop a basic website that can be responsive, fast loading and very secure.

-As the location of js loading does affect page speed.
+Before the closing tag, because location of loading js does affect page loading times.

 Advantages of Static Websites